-In the case of soft concrete (as well as when ambient temperature exceeds 80 degrees), the concrete slab will exhibit a very high rate of absorption and evaporation.
-This means there will be the likelihood that the chemical densifier will lose its liquid viscosity before the densification reaction has time to take place.
-No densification means no hardened surface to polish.
+In the case of soft concrete (as well as when the ambient temperature exceeds 80 degrees), the concrete slab will exhibit a very high rate of absorption and evaporation.
+This means there is a likelihood that the chemical densifier will lose its liquid viscosity before the densification reaction has time to take place.
+No densification means no hardened surface for soft concrete floor polishing.

 The reason for the low liquid viscosity is that the water content in the densifier is evaporating or being absorbed so rapidly that the densifier dries prematurely.

 Normally, the solution is to add more densifier, but this option adds more cost to the project and does very little to aid the densification process.

 A Modified Densification Process Can Make a Difference